yizhak-lab-ccg/scXpand/scripts/PUBLISHING.md

    e.
 Give it a name (e.g., "scXpand releases")

-   f.
-Set the scope to "Entire account" (for publishing to any project)
+   f. **CRITICAL**: Set the scope to "Entire account" (NOT project-specific)

+      **Why "Entire account" is required:**
+      - scXpand publishes TWO packages: `scxpand` and `scxpand-cuda`
+      - Project-scoped tokens only work for one package
+      - Account-scoped tokens can publish both packages

    g.
 Click "Add token"